changwoo-lee/rapidMTM/README.md

 such as Bayesian variable selection, stochastic block models, and spatial clustering models.

-Please see folder `R` for the R software codes used in the simulation studies. <!--
+Please see the folder `R` for the R software codes used in the simulation studies. <!--
 ![Bayesian variable selection example](fig/fig3.PNG) -->